-Orchestration and instrumentation is a "hands on" course to assist the student in developing skills in arranging music for praise teams, choirs, bands, and orchestra for congregational engagement.
-The student will arrange "Psalms, hymns and spiritual songs" (Col. 3.16) in a variety of ways that engage people groups.
+Orchestration and instrumentation is a "hands on" course to assist the student in developing skills in arranging music for choirs, bands, and orchestra.
 The student will receive instruction in basic editing software such as Finale.

 Credit Hours: 3 Prerequisite: MUS 203 Availability: On demand